ktorio/ktor-documentation/topics/interactive_website_add_persistence.md

 A [data access object](https://en.wikipedia.org/wiki/Data_access_object) (DAO) is a pattern that provides an interface to a database without exposing the details of the specific database.
 We'll define a `DAOFacade` interface later to abstract our specific requests to the database.

 Every database access using Exposed is started by obtaining a connection to the database.
 For that, you pass JDBC URL and the driver class name to the `Database.connect` function.
-Create the `dao` package inside `com.example` and add a new `DatabaseFactory.kt` file.
+Create the `dao` package inside `com.example` and add a new `DatabaseSingleton.kt` file.
 Then, insert this code:

 ```kotlin
 ```
-{src="snippets/tutorial-website-interactive-persistence/src/main/kotlin/com/example/dao/DatabaseFactory.kt" include-lines="1-13,17,21"}
+{src="snippets/tutorial-website-interactive-persistence/src/main/kotlin/com/example/dao/DatabaseSingleton.kt" include-lines="1-13,17,21"}

 > Note that `driverClassName` and `jdbcURL` are hardcoded here.
 Ktor allows you to extract such settings to a [custom configuration group](Configuration-file.topic).